Claude Code Plugins

 If user runs skill without arguments:

-• Check if current directory contains experiment_summary.md
+• Check if current directory contains experiment_summary.yaml

 • If not, ask user for the experiment directory path